 WHERE clauses we've seen so far in this book, except where the

-= operator would normally be we use the
+= operator would normally be, we use the

-LIKE opertor instead.
-Notice also the use
+LIKE operator instead.
+Also notice the use of the

 % character in the value that we want to match against; this is a wildcard character.
 By putting

 % just before Smith we are saying: